Silurian: Flora and fauna

 The first bony fish, the Osteichthyes, appeared, represented by the Acanthodians covered with bony scales.
 Fish reached considerable diversity and developed movable jaws, adapted from the supports of the front two or three gill arches.
-A diverse fauna of eurypterids (sea scorpions)—some of them a few meters in length—prowled the shallow Silurian seas and lakes of North America; many of their fossils have been found in New York state.
+A diverse fauna of eurypterids (sea scorpions)—some of them a few metres in length—prowled the shallow Silurian seas and lakes of North America; many of their fossils have been found in New York state.
 Brachiopods were abundant and diverse, with the taxonomic composition, ecology, and biodiversity of Silurian brachiopods mirroring Ordovician ones.
 Brachiopods that survived the LOME developed novel adaptations for environmental stress, and they tended to be endemic to a single palaeoplate in the mass extinction's aftermath, but expanded their range afterwards.
 The most abundant brachiopods were atrypids and pentamerides; atrypids were the first to recover and rediversify in the Rhuddanian after LOME, while pentameride recovery was delayed until the Aeronian.
 Bryozoans exhibited significant degrees of endemism to a particular shelf.
 They also developed symbiotic relationships with cnidarians and stromatolites.
 Many bivalve fossils have also been found in Silurian deposits, and the first deep-boring bivalves are known from this period.
 Chitons saw a peak in diversity during the middle of the Silurian.
 Hederelloids enjoyed significant success in the Silurian, with some developing symbioses with the colonial rugose coral Entelophyllum.
 The Silurian was a heyday for tentaculitoids, which experienced an evolutionary radiation focused mainly in Baltoscandia, along with an expansion of their geographic range in the Llandovery and Wenlock.
 Trilobites started to recover in the Rhuddanian, and they continued to enjoy success in the Silurian as they had in the Ordovician despite their reduction in clade diversity as a result of LOME.
 The Early Silurian was a chaotic time of turnover for crinoids as they rediversified after LOME.
 Members of Flexibilia, which were minimally impacted by LOME, took on an increasing ecological prominence in Silurian seas.
 Monobathrid camerates, like flexibles, diversified in the Llandovery, whereas cyathocrinids and dendrocrinids diversified later in the Silurian.
 Scyphocrinoid loboliths suddenly appeared in the terminal Silurian, shortly before the Silurian-Devonian boundary, and disappeared as abruptly as they appeared very shortly after their first appearance.
 Endobiotic symbionts were common in the corals and stromatoporoids.
 Rugose corals especially were colonised and encrusted by a diverse range of epibionts, including certain hederelloids as aforementioned.
 Photosymbiotic scleractinians made their first appearance during the Middle Silurian.
 Reef abundance was patchy; sometimes, fossils are frequent, but at other points, are virtually absent from the rock record.